 Meteora literally translates as ‘suspended in air’ and once you’ve been here, it’s not difficult to see why.
 Huge stone pillars rise outside the city of Trikala, near the mountains of Pindos.
 And, perched atop are a collection of monasteries, which are the home of Greece’s second most important monastic community, after Mount Athos in Halkidiki.

 The history here dates back millennia, and there are various theories about how the stone pillars came to be.
-Some scientists believed they were formed around 60 million years ago, during the Tertiary Period.
+Some scientists believe they were formed around 60 million years ago, during the Tertiary Period.
 Though, many of the Meteora monasteries seen today date back to the 14th, 15th, and 16th centuries.

 Of the 30 monasteries founded here throughout the centuries, only six of them remain active today.
 The most significant is arguably the 14th-century Holy Monastery of Great Meteoron, which is now a museum.